 Resignation - how much notice?

 When an employee resigns, they may have to give notice to their employer.
-The notice:
+The notice period:

-- starts when the employee gives notice that they want to end the employment
+- starts the day after the employee gives notice that they want to end the employment

 - ends on the last day of employment.

 An employee's award, employment contract, enterprise agreement or other registered agreement sets out: